Scrum: Framework for development with agile teams

 Scrum defines only a few cornerstones of the procedure and is therefore referred to as a framework.
 At its core are: three roles or responsibilities, five events and three result types ("artifacts").

 One team focused with 3 responsibilities on a common delivery

-The product owner is responsible for the requirements for the product features and for the product’s ROI.
-The P.O. is responsible for the Product Backlog items and determines the right direction for the development.
+The product owner is responsible for the requirements for the features of a product and for its ROI.
+He arranges the Product Backlog entries and steers the development in the right direction.

 The Scrum Master ensures that the team can work productively and "protects" the agile approach.
-The S.M. makes sure that everyone understands the rules of Scrum and works according to these rules, and also helps the team to remove any obstacles which hinder their work.
+He makes sure that everyone understands the rules of Scrum and works according to them, and he helps the team to remove obstacles.

-The Developers work in a self-organized manner and are responsible for achieving the Sprint Goal.
-The Scrum Team members - Product Owner, Scrum Master and Developers - manage their work in the Sprint together and independently of others.
+The developers work in a self-organized manner and are responsible for achieving the sprint goal.
+The Scrum Team - Product Owner, Scrum Master and Development Team - manages their work in the Sprint together and independently.